Elvis-Ngwesse/argoCD-gitOps-casandra/argo-cd.md

 -
 ## 🚀 Deploy with Argo CD
-- Argo will auto-sync your manifests and deploy the app. kubectl get pods kubectl get svc argocd-app
+- Argo will auto-sync your manifests and deploy the app.
+# 🛡️ Verify
+- kubectl get pods
+- kubectl get svc argocd-app

-Use minikube service argocd-app to access the app.
+## 🔑 Use minikube service argocd-app to access the app.

-🔄 Make a Code Change
+- 🔄 Make a Code Change

-Change something in main.py

-Push to GitHub
+- Push to GitHub

-Argo CD syncs automatically and redeploys
+- Argo CD syncs automatically and redeploys

 Let me know if you'd like: